Book discusses principles of design

 By Andrew Connor

-ID studio professor and product design expert Martin Thaler is the co-author of a new book, 101 Things I Learned in Product Design School.
+ID studio professor and product design expert Martin Thaler is the co-author of 101 Things I Learned in Product Design School.
 The book is a collaboration with Sung Jang, associate professor and chair of industrial design at the University of Illinois at Chicago, and series editor Matthew Frederick.

-In connection with the book, Thaler and Jang will discuss principles of design with students from ID and UIC on Tuesday, November 10, at 7pm in exploreID: New to Design, a Zoom webinar.
+In connection with the book, Thaler and Jang discussed principles of design with students from ID and UIC on Tuesday, November 10, at 7pm in exploreID: New to Design, a Zoom webinar.